01 of 05

 Stitch around the pieces with whip stitch, coming up from the bottom just under the appliqué piece, then going down through the edge of the felt.

 Use matching embroidery floss and only one or two strands so your stitches don't show much.
-You can also use contrasting thread and more strands to make it stand out.
+You can also use contrasting thread and more strands if you want to make... it stand out.

 05 of 05